Governance for Halley House School

 All Local Advisers are required to complete a Declaration of pecuniary and personal interest every academic year.
 For 2018/17 declarations, click here.

 Governor Appointment and Attendance Record

 All schools are required to publish each governors appointment date, type of governor, term of office and attendance record.

-Below is a table of the Halley House governors and their attendance record for this academic year 2017/18.
+Below is a table of the Halley House governors and their attendance record for the academic year 2017/18.

 |Governors||Type||Date appointed/resigned||Meetings attended||Out of a total of|